juandesi/mqtt-connector/docs/operations/publish.md

 ### Message Expiry Interval

-The message expiry interval is the time interval (in seconds) the message will be queued for subscribers.
-If no message expiry interval is provided, then is assumed disabled.
+Defines the period of time __(in seconds)__ that the broker stores the PUBLISH message for any matching subscribers that are not currently connected .
+When no message expiry interval is set, the broker must store the message for matching subscribers indefinitely.
+When the `retained=true` option is set on the PUBLISH message, this interval also defines how long a message is retained on a topic.

 | Property | Default | Type |
 | -------- | ------- | ---- |